-Nevertheless, given this year's critical theme and the importance that we attach to the agreed elements in the draft text, Pakistan would join consensus.
+And given this year's critical theme and the importance that we attach to the agreed elements in the draft text, Pakistan will join consensus.

-However, in view of certain references that are not aligned with our legal framework, we disassociate with preambular paragraphs 21 and Operative Paragraphs OP 5 (a), and OP 6 (g).
+But, in view of certain references that are not aligned with our legal framework, we disassociate with preambular paragraphs 21 and 23 and Operative Paragraphs OP 5 (a), and OP 6 (g).